splunk/observability-workshop/content/en/scenarios/optimize_monitoring/_index.md

 archetype: chapter
 authors: ["Tim Hard"]
 time: 3 minutes
+description: This scenario is for ITOps teams managing a hybrid infrastructure that need to troubleshoot cloud-native performance issues, by correlating real-time metrics with logs to troubleshoot faster, improve MTTD/MTTR, and optimize costs.

 draft: false
 ---

 The elasticity of cloud architectures means that monitoring artifacts must scale elastically as well, breaking the paradigm of purpose-built monitoring assets.
 As a result, administrative overhead, visibility gaps, and tech debt skyrocket while MTTR slows.
 This typically happens for three reasons:

-* **Complex and Inefficient Data Management**: Infrastructure data is scattered across multiple tools with inconsistent naming conventions, leading to fragmented views and poor metadata and labeling.
+* **Complex and Inefficient Data Management**: Infrastructure data is scattered across multiple tools with inconsistent naming conventions, leading to fragmented views and poor metadata and labelling.
 Managing multiple agents and data flows adds to the complexity.
 * **Inadequate Monitoring and Troubleshooting Experience**: Slow data visualization and troubleshooting, cluttered with bespoke dashboards and manual correlations, are hindered further by the lack of monitoring tools for ephemeral technologies like Kubernetes and serverless functions.
 * **Operational and Scaling Challenges**: Manual onboarding, user management, and chargeback processes, along with the need for extensive data summarization, slow down operations and inflate administrative tasks, complicating data collection and scalability.

-In order to address these challenges you need a way to:
+To address these challenges you need a way to:

 * **Standardize Data Collection and Tags**: Centralized monitoring with a single, open-source agent to apply uniform naming standards and ensure metadata for visibility.
 Optimize data collection and use a monitoring-as-code approach for consistent collection and tagging.
 * **Reuse Content Across Teams**: Streamline new IT infrastructure onboarding and user management with templates and automation.
 Utilize out-of-the-box dashboards, alerts, and self-service tools to enable content reuse, ensuring uniform monitoring and reducing manual effort.